KyberNetwork/developer-portal/docs/kyberpro-faqs.md

 ### 4. What should be done in a high gas volatility situation?

+In cases of extreme network congestion, it might be better to disable the reserve and halt price updates until the congestion clears.

 ### 5. How do we check the number of trades facilitated by your reserve?